 Display them in your showroom

-Because pet memorials are a small, lower cost item that doesn’t take up much space, it would be practical to set up a small display area in your showroom.
+Because pet memorials are a small, lower-cost item that doesn’t take up much space, it would be practical to set up a small display area in your showroom.
 With hundreds of people in your establishment for viewings, the word will get out fast that you offer such products and services.
 While the initial cost may still seem preventative, consider this type of display an incredibly effective investment.
 Create an atmosphere where your customers can truly see what they want, and the product will sell itself.

 Team up with local pet stores and vet clinics

 Many pet businesses would welcome this idea, as the pet industry is actively struggling with a lack of memorial options.
 There is a huge market just waiting to be discovered, and there is a marked lack of companies taking advantage.
-Become the “go-to” business in your community for this market, and brand yourself as the business who can truly meet all the needs of its customers.
+Become the “go-to” business in your community for this market, and brand yourself as the business that can truly meet all the needs of its customers.

 Utilize pre-designed marketing materials

-SuperNova International works with buyers on another level, providing their customers free marketing materials such as online catalogs, printed brochures and showroom posters, all free of charge.
+SuperNova International works with buyers on another level, providing their customers with free marketing materials such as online catalogs, printed brochures, and showroom posters, all free of charge.
 Discover the companies who are offering marketing materials and services such as these, and avoid re-inventing the wheel.
 Every time you take advantage of pre-designed marketing materials, you are saving yourself both time and money that can be better spent elsewhere.
 Work smarter, and save.

 Memorialization is an important step in the grieving process.
 When we lose a pet, just like the role a memorial for a human loved one plays in our lives, a pet memorial can help us cope with the loss.
 It can also facilitate a celebration of the wonderful impact the beloved pet has had on our lives.
 With the multitude of memorial options available today, and due to the fact that three out of five Americans own pets, it is important to capitalize on this shockingly untapped market to create a new revenue stream for your funeral home.
 There is most definitely a market for pet memorials, personalized pet products, and pet services right at your doorstep.